 Pregnant ladies have beautiful curves that you should highlight in your photographs.
-You should focus on the belly, the breast and the thighs to emphasise femininity.
+It’s best to focus on the belly, breasts, and thighs to emphasize femininity.

 You can highlight the curves and shapes in many ways.
-You can choose to focus on them and keep the rest of the body blurred.
+You can focus on them and keep the rest of the body blurred.

 6. Include the Other Parent to Show Emotional Connections

 Pregnancy is not only about one parent.
-It is about both of the parents being on the journey of becoming a family.
-Include the other parent in photos as well.
+It is about both parents being on the journey of becoming a family.
+Include the other parent in the pregnant boudoir photos as well.

 You can capture full-body images or focus only on the details.
-For example, the father can put his hands on the bare belly of the mother.
-It’s almost like taking a family portrait, with the child inside the belly.
+For example, the partner can touch the mother’s bare belly.
+It’s almost like taking a family portrait with the child inside the belly.